CCJ check: How to check if you have a County Court Judgment

 They will then be able to recover the debt directly from whoever is holding the money (usually a bank account or building society) before it reaches you.

-Third Party Debt Orders are rare but are often used to create an element of surprise as, by the time you find out about it, your bank account will already be been frozen.
+Third-party debt orders are rare but are often used to create an element of surprise, as, by the time you find out about it, your bank account will already be frozen.

 You can be made bankrupt